Sermon - Ordinary 18 Year A - | DB Home | RCL Resources Index |

 He could not escape to deal with his grief alone.
 I think of this sometimes when I see how ministers and other people in the serving professions are called upon at times to set aside their own grief or trouble for the sake of others when they really need "a little space" to themselves.
 See how Jesus responded:

 It is the same compassion in which he offered himself for our sakes at the end.
-When the task on the occasion of healing and feeding in the wilderness was done he went on to complete his plan grief and recovery which had been interrupted:
+When the task on the occasion of healing and feeding in the wilderness was done he went on to complete his plan of grief and recovery which had been interrupted:

 [Note: for a more detailed exposition of the meaning of the Eucharist see the sermon Be present now dear risen Lord for Sunday Easter 3 Year A]